mgechev/codelyzer/README.md

 - [x] Implement life-cycle hooks explicitly.
 - [x] Implement Pipe transform interface for pipes.
 - [x] Proper naming for pipes (kebab-case, optionally prefixed).
+- [x] Do not miss one of the decorators @Component, @Directive, @Pipe or @Injectable in every class declaration.

 ## License